 Chapter One has been awarded a Michelin star – eating here is a true fine dining experience.
 The restaurant is in the former home of whiskey maker George Jameson and the menu pays homage to the homely Irish cuisine that we’re all so fond of.
 They are so dedicated to honouring Irish tradition that the dining room is wonderfully decorated with pieces of art by some of the best in Irish craft.

 Guests can choose from a range of menu options at Chapter One: dinner, tasting, chef’s tasting and vegetarian.
-We recommend trying the terrine of chicken and smoked bacon or the rib of olive-fed pork.
+We recommend trying the sika deer with sauce périgourdine or the cod that comes with seaweed tapioca, sorrel and caviar.

 Sussex Terrace, Ballsbridge, Dublin 4